DigitalCampus/oppia-docs/technical/install/aws.rst

 access via your web browser and log into the server using the IP address.

-It is beyond the scope of this guide to give the full information about how to connect and configure your AWS account instances.
+It is beyond the scope of this guide to give the full information about how to connect and configure your AWS account instances, but in your AWS security group, you'll need to open up access for both HTTP and HTTPS.

-You can point your domain name
+You can point your domain name to the IP address, and edit the Apache config
+file: ``/etc/apache2/sites-available/oppia.conf`` to specify your domain name on the line ``ServerName localhost.oppia``.

 Access via SSH
 -----------------